-Due to the upgrading of line of production, part of the equipment will be replaced and cease to use and the management of the Group concluded there was indication for impairment and conducted impairment assessment on certain property, plant and equipment with carrying amounts of RMB24,411,000 (2022: Nil).
+Due to the upgrading of production lines, part of the equipment would be replaced and cease to be used and the management of the Group concluded there was indication for impairment and conducted impairment assessment on certain property, plant and equipment with carrying amounts of RMB19,033,000 (2023: RMB24,411,000).
 The recoverable amount of owned properties are estimated individually.

 The recoverable amounts of the owned properties have been determined based on their fair value less costs of disposal.
 The Group estimate the fair value less costs of disposal of the assets based on the residual value of related assets.
 The fair value measurement is categorised into Level 3 fair value hierarchy.
-The relevant assets were impaired to their recoverable amount of RMB3,772,000 (2022: Nil), which is their carrying values at year end and the impairment of RMB20,639,000 (2022: Nil) has been recognised in profit or loss within the relevant functions to which these assets relate during the year.
+The relevant assets were impaired to their recoverable amount of RMB80,000 (2023: RMB3,772,000), which is their carrying values at year end and the impairment of RMB18,953,000 (2023: RMB20,639,000) has been recognised in profit or loss within the relevant functions to which these assets relate during the year.